bruceravel/demeter/documentation/Artemis/extended/fivesix.rst

    6-legged paths, you almost certainly **do not** want to do so!

 The default behavior in :demeter:`artemis` is to compute up to 4-legged paths.
-For any FEFF calculation, this can be extended to include 5- and 6-legged paths by selecting the “6” button, as indicated in the screenshot below.
+For any :demeter:`feff` calculation, this can be extended to include 5- and 6-legged paths by selecting the :guilabel:`6` button, as indicated in the screenshot below.
 Note that this sets the order of scattering paths only for the current :demeter:`feff` calculation.
-The default for all subsequent FEFF calculations will again be 4-legged paths.
+The default for all subsequent :demeter:`feff` calculations will again be 4-legged paths.
 The `aggregate calculation <../feff/aggregate.html>`__ is always made with up to 4-legged paths.

 .. _fig-fivesixatoms: